-16 6.1 Identify GHG impacts
+6.1 Identify GHG impacts

-- 17 In order to identify the GHG impacts of the policy, it is useful to first identify the stakeholders affected by - 18 or with influence on the policy, and the inputs and activities associated with implementing the policy. - 19 Inputs are resources that go into implementing the policy, while activities are administrative activities - 20 involved in implementing the policy.
-These inputs and activities lead to intermediate effects, which are - 21 changes in behaviour, technology, processes or practices that result from the policy.
-These intermediate - 22 effects then lead to the policy's GHG impacts. - A causal chain approach is used to understand how the policy and its corresponding inputs and activities - cause intermediate effects and ultimately result in GHG impacts.
-A causal chain is a conceptual diagram
+In order to identify the GHG impacts of the policy, it is useful to first identify the stakeholders affected by or with influence on the policy, and the inputs and activities associated with implementing the policy.
+Inputs are resources that go into implementing the policy, while activities are administrative activities involved in implementing the policy.
+These inputs and activities lead to intermediate effects, which are changes in behaviour, technology, processes or practices that result from the policy.
+These intermediate effects then lead to the policy's GHG impacts.

-- 1 tracing the process by which the policy leads to GHG impacts through a series of interlinked logical and - 2 sequential stages of cause-and-effect relationships.
-An example causal chain is provided in Figure 6.2. - 3 The sections below provide guidance on identifying intermediate effects (through identifying stakeholders, - 4 and inputs and activities), identifying potential GHG impacts, and developing a causal chain.
-This then - 5 provides the basis for defining the GHG assessment boundary (Section 6.2) - 6 The causal chain is also used to estimate the GHG impacts of the policy ex-ante following the guidance in - 7 Chapter 8.
-Monitoring the intermediate effects can allow users to evaluate the performance of the policy - 8 and to attribute GHG impacts to policy implementation.
+A causal chain approach is used to understand how the policy and its corresponding inputs and activities cause intermediate effects and ultimately result in GHG impacts.
+A causal chain is a conceptual diagram tracing the process by which the policy leads to GHG impacts through a series of interlinked logical and sequential stages of cause-and-effect relationships.
+It allows users to visually understand how policies lead to changes in emissions.
+An example causal chain is provided in Figure 6.2.

+The sections below provide guidance on identifying intermediate effects (through identifying stakeholders, and inputs and activities), identifying potential GHG impacts, and developing a causal chain.
+This then provides the basis for defining the GHG assessment boundary (Section 6.2)

+The causal chain is also used to estimate the GHG impacts of the policy ex-ante following the guidance in Chapter 8.
+Monitoring the intermediate effects can allow users to evaluate the performance of the policy and to attribute GHG impacts to policy implementation.
-1 Figure 6.2: Example of a causal chain

-3 6.1.1 Identify intermediate effects
+6.1.1 Identify intermediate effects

-4 In order to identifying intermediate effects, first identify the stakeholders of the policy, then the inputs and

-5 activities associated with implementing the policy.
-Following this, identify and describe the intermediate

-6 effects of the policy.
+In order to identifying intermediate effects, first identify the stakeholders of the policy, then the inputs and activities associated with implementing the policy.
+Following this, identify and describe the intermediate effects of the policy.
 These three steps are described below.

-1 Step 1: Identify stakeholders
+Step 1: Identify stakeholders

-- 2 It is a key recommendation to identify all stakeholders affected by, or with influence on, the policy. - 3 Stakeholders can be people, organisations, communities or individuals.
-Stakeholders include different - 4 agencies and levels of government, as well as civil society and private sector organisations.
-Stakeholders - 5 may be affected by the policy or may influence the policy.
-Some typical stakeholders for the agriculture - 6 sector include: - 7 Farmers and ranchers - 8 Producer associations - 9 NGOs or civil society organisations - Communities, indigenous peoples, or marginalised groups that are involved in or are affected by agriculture - 12 Education and research institutions - 13 Suppliers of equipment and inputs - 14 Commercial forest companies - Other companies - 16 Informal forest businesses - 17 National and subnational government agencies - Government entities responsible for forest and/or agriculture and livestock management - 19 Financial institutions - Consumers - 21 Identifying stakeholders is necessary for estimating the likely implementation potential of the policy in - Chapter 8, where barriers to implementation and economic implications of a policy from the perspective ofstakeholders are evaluated. - 24 It is helpful to use a participatory process to identify a full range of stakeholders and to understand how - 25 they may be affected by or influence the policy.
-The ICAT Stakeholder Participation Guidance provides - 26 information on how to identify stakeholders (Chapter 5), including marginalised people or groups. - 27 Step 2: Identify inputs and activities - 28 It is a key recommendation to identify the inputs and activities that go into implementing the policy.
-Table - 29 6.1 provides definitions and examples of inputs and activities. - 30 Where feasible, when describing inputs specify the amount of money that goes into implementing the - 31 policy and is paid out as part of the administrative activities.
-Identifying inputs and activities is necessary - 32 for conducting the economic feasibility of the policy in Chapter 8.
+It is a key recommendation to identify all stakeholders affected by, or with influence on, the policy.
+Stakeholders can be people, organisations, communities or individuals.
+Stakeholders include different agencies and levels of government, as well as civil society and private sector organisations.
+Stakeholders may be affected by the policy or may influence the policy.
+Some typical stakeholders for the agriculture sector include:

+- Farmers and ranchers

+- Producer associations

+- NGOs or civil society organisations

+- Communities, indigenous peoples, or marginalised groups that are involved in or are affected by agriculture

+- Education and research institutions

+- Suppliers of equipment and inputs

+- Commercial forest companies

+- Other companies

+- Informal forest businesses

+- National and subnational government agencies

+- Government entities responsible for forest and/or agriculture and livestock management

+- Financial institutions

+- Consumers

+Identifying stakeholders is necessary for estimating the likely implementation potential of the policy in Chapter 8, where barriers to implementation and economic implications of a policy from the perspective of stakeholders are evaluated.

+It is helpful to use a participatory process to identify a full range of stakeholders and to understand how they may be affected by or influence the policy.
+The ICAT Stakeholder Participation Guidance provides information on how to identify stakeholders (Chapter 5), including marginalised people or groups.
+Users may also identify affected stakeholders from existing stakeholder mapping exercises.

-1 Table 6.1: Summary of inputs and activities
+Step 2: Identify inputs and activities

+It is a key recommendation to identify the inputs and activities that go into implementing the policy.
+Table 6.1 provides definitions and examples of inputs and activities.

+Where feasible, when describing inputs specify the amount of money that goes into implementing the policy and is paid out as part of the administrative activities.
+Identifying inputs and activities is necessary for conducting the economic feasibility of the policy in Chapter 8.